STAY UP TO DATE

 On our latest shades and exclusive deals

-Get your blue blockers here!
-Yes, you heard correctly! goodr sunglasses now sells blue blocker sunglasses.
+Get your blue light glasses here!
+Yes, you heard correctly! goodr sunglasses now sells blue light blocking glasses.
 The new line, launched as a part of our new vertical GAME goodr, features five shades with Blue Mirage err... blue light blocking technology.
 Allegedly, blue light is bad for your eyes, your sleep, your digestive tract (we may have made that up), and a plethora of other things that have yet to be discovered.
 And allegedly, these shades will solve all your problems and help you live forever.
 Step right up, folks!
 Give ‘em a try!
 Can you afford not to?!?!?!
 Wait, that’s a silly question because the price of these range from $25 to $35.
-We’ve made this miracle blue blocking eyewear technology as affordable as it gets!
+We’ve made this miracle blue light blocking eyewear technology as affordable as it gets!

 IS STARING AT A SCREEN ALL DAY BAD?